Student Visa Process for Australia

 How much does a student visa cost?

-You will also need to pay for any required medical examinations.
-If required, you may also need to provide a police check.
+You might also have to pay other costs for health checks, police certificates, and biometrics.
 Charges for obtaining police checks vary in each country.
 When required to obtain your own police checks, you are personally responsible for all arrangements and charges.
+To work out what your visa will cost, use the Visa Pricing Estimator.

 Does a student visa permit me to work in Australia?